DaRealFreak/watcher-go/README.md

 These libraries can only generate a GIF file with 256 colors, so it is not recommended.

 ## Usage
-There are currently 7 available root commands with following functionality:
+These root commands are currently available with following functionality:
 ```
 Available Commands:
-  run                   update all tracked items
   add                   add an item or account to the database
+  backup                generates a backup of the current settings and database file
+  generate-autocomplete generates auto completion for Bash, Zsh and PowerShell
+  help                  Help about any command
   list                  lists items or accounts from the database
+  module                lists the module specific commands and settings
+  restore               restores the current settings/database from the passed backup archive
+  run                   update all tracked items or directly passed items
   update                update the application or an item/account in the database
-  generate-autocomplete generates auto completion for Bash, Zsh and PowerShell
-  backup                generates a backup of the current settings and database file
-  restore               restores the current settings/database from the passed backup archive
 ```

 ### Global Flags